akiru-brew/Vader-Juice/Readme.md

 It wasn't until brew day that I calculated how much water to add to my 11kg of grain.
 30 litres!
 30 litres of water and 11kg of grain does not fit into a 35 litre mash.
 I've actually concluded that I can't get more than 7kg of grain into my pipe, but if it want it to free flow then I really shouldn't consider adding more than 5kg.

 As this clearly wasn't going to work I split the mash into 2 parts, one with 7kg and one with 4kg. with the 7kg of grain I only got 24l of water for mashing.
+***Addendum: having since spoken to a real brewer, splitting a brew into 2 mashes when volumes is an issues is perfectly reasonable.***

 ![mash](mash.jpg)